Weak convergence of directed polymers to deterministic KPZ at high temperature: Results

 One can also consider the rescaled and renormalized surface without smoothing, defined as

 It is a simple consequence of Theorem \ref{polymerthm} that $f^{(\ve)}$ converges to $h$ in the a certain weak sense as $\ve \to 0$. \begin{cor} Take any continuous function $\phi:\rr^d\to \rr$ with compact support.
 Then for any $t>0$, as $\ve \to 0$, the random variable $\int f^{(\ve)}(t,x) \phi(x)dx$ converges in $L^2$ to $\int h(t,x)\phi(x)dx$. \end{cor} Results analogous to Corollary \ref{polymercor} have been proved for a model of continuous directed polymers in \cite{mukherjeeetal16, coscoetal20}.
-The weak limit in that model turns out to be the heat equation rather than the deterministic KPZ equation.
+The weak limit in that model turns out to be the heat equation rather than the deterministic KPZ equation, because limit is obtained for the partition function rather than the log partition function.
+It is probable that the weak limit of the log partition function in the continuous model is also deterministic KPZ.
+It would be interesting to see if some analogue of Theorem \ref{polymerthm} can be proved in the continuous setting.

 A natural open problem is to extend the above results to the entire high temperature regime $(0,\beta_c)$, where $\beta_c$ is the smallest critical inverse temperature of the model (see \cite{bateschatterjee20} for the precise definition; it is known that $\beta_c\ge \beta_0$).
 It is possible that Theorem \ref{polymerthm} and Corollary \ref{polymercor} are valid for all $\beta\in (0,\beta_c)$, especially in view of \cite[Theorem 1.1]{bateschatterjee20}, which shows that the endpoint distribution of the polymer is not localized when $\beta \le \beta_c$.
-The delocalization of the endpoint distribution is the key fact that leads to Theorem \ref{polymerthm}.
-The stronger condition $\beta< \beta_0$ is needed for technical reasons in this paper.
+It is possible that delocalization of the endpoint is sufficient for the proof of Theorem \ref{polymerthm} instead of the stronger condition $\beta \le \beta_0$.
+This possibility is bolstered by the fact that a result similar to Corollary \ref{polymercor} for the partition function (instead of the log partition function) in the entire high temperature regime in a related continuous model has recently been established in~\cite{coscoetal20}.

 Another interesting direction is to extend Theorem \ref{polymerthm} to dimension two.
-It seems likely that the arguments of this paper will go through if $\beta$ is scaled with $t$ like $(\log t)^{-1/2}$, and that the limit, in the sense of Theorem \ref{polymerthm}, will be the heat equation instead of the deterministic KPZ equation.
-It is unclear if the the limit can be taken in a different way to get some other limit.
+It is unclear what the appropriate analogue of Theorem \ref{polymerthm} would be in $d=2$.